Vegan Soda Bread

 - Measuring spoons

 Prepare the buttermilk.
 Pour the vegan milk into a jug and stir in the vinegar.
 Cover and leave for 30 minutes.
-Don't miss this step out because the soda needs the acidity to react with so the bread will rise.
+Don't miss this step out because the bicarbonate of soda requires the acidity to react with so the bread will rise.

 Pre-heat the oven to 200C.